|

 Ireland's prosperity trap.
 A booming economy is no cause for complacency; now more than ever

-Ireland must look after its natural and material wealth, its citizens, & its democracy, argues Maura Stephens.
+Ireland must look after its natural and material wealth, its citizens, & its democracy.

 Prosperity shock.
 Wealthy now after decades of hardship, Ireland seems to have what most